 Problem 5 – More Than One Antivirus Package.
 Solution: Easy fix, free, potentially huge improvement in speed / reliability.

-Antivirus software is essential nowadays but you should never have more than one full antivirus package on your computer as it will significantly slow it down and may even cause crashes or failure to start up into Windows.
+Antivirus software is essential nowadays but you should never have more than one full antivirus package as it will significantly slow it down and may even cause crashes or failure to start up into Windows.
 A full antivirus package consists of Antivirus software and a Firewall – to clarify:

 If you have free antivirus software like AVG or Avast you can also install a firewall like Zonealarm or Comodo because most free antivirus software does not include a firewall of its own – but do not install both AVG and Avast or both Zonealarm and Comodo.

 If you have a paid security suite like Norton or McAfee they usually include a firewall of their own so do not install any other antivirus package or firewall (whether paid or free).
-If you do have more than one full package then uninstall one of them to speed up your computer and make it less prone to crash.
+If you do have more than one full package then uninstall one of them to speed up your PC and make it less prone to crash.